In 1954, a kid peddled across the neighborhood on his bicycle in search of free food.

 Once he got into the boxing world, even before making a name for himself, Ali proclaimed himself “The Greatest”.

-Of course, many people cringed at this statement – expecting him to be humbled by eminent ruthless beat downs.
-But this was not the case, as Ali went on to stack victory upon victory.
+Of course, many people cringed at this statement – expecting him to be humbled by many ruthless beat downs.
+But we know this wasn't the case, as Ali went on to stack victory upon victory.

-Ali’s belief was intoxicating, annoying yet admirable.
+Ali’s belief was intoxicating, even annoying - but also admirable.
 He would make colorful statements about himself like:

 Throughout his career, he would sing his praises and then fight like hell to defend what he believed with every fiber of his being.